 How to shape your product idea and form the feature list

 When starting the development of a new product, you should generate several product ideas, screen them, develop them into concepts, and test those concepts using marketing and business analyses.
+This will help you work out a relevant and valuable solution, which can even kick-start your marketing strategy for the new product right away.

 To streamline all these steps, our team uses BRIDGeS – a robust product ideation framework.
 BRIDGeS helps deeply explore the context and form a product idea based on the most critical aspects.
 The framework allows us to ensure that the future product and all its features can satisfy essential end-users needs and meet our business goals.